-• More than half of the underpayment clients (59 for clients whose main language was English than range of additional legal problems, including:
+• More than half of the underpayment clients (59 for clients whose main language was English than those whose main language was not English (OR

-• The odds of a client reporting a dismissal-relat- Physical and sexual assaults and injuries in the ed problem were 4.2 times greater for clients with workplace, and related personal injury compensa-Australian citizenship or permanent residency (PR) tion claims (workers' compensation and victims of than those without Australian citizenship or PR (OR crime compensation); 3.
-Family law and family violence; 4.
-Employer allegations of worker misconduct and property damage; 5.
+- Underpayment clients also referred to a diverse range of additional legal problems, including: - The odds of a client reporting a dismissal-relat- Physical and sexual assaults and injuries in the workplace, and related personal injury compensation claims (workers' compensation and victims of and property damage; 5.
 Immigration; 6.
 Taxation;